Skip to content

 npm i -D @wc-toolkit/storybook-helpers

-Next, if you have global configurations, set those in your Storybook config in the .storybook/preview.js file:
+Next, if you have global configurations, set those in your Storybook config in the .storybook/preview.ts (or .js) file:

 import { setStorybookHelpersConfig, type Options } from "@wc-toolkit/storybook-helpers";